mishra-kunal1/Flask_app_deployed_to_AWS_using_AMI/README.md

     [ELB](https://aws.amazon.com/elasticloadbalancing/) to handle the
     web traffic
 -   Created a [serverless](https://aws.amazon.com/lambda/) application
+    to send a mail to user once he registers.
-    to facilitate the password reset functionality using [SES](https://aws.amazon.com/ses/) and
+    [SES](https://aws.amazon.com/ses/) and
     [SNS](https://aws.amazon.com/sns/)
--   The application is deployed with Circle CI and AWS Code Deploy
+-   The application is automaticaly deployed using Github workflow aonce the pull request is merged.

 ### Architecture Diagram